pierrelavalette/tuto-ovrsea/docs/tuto-whatsapp/step6.md

 [}]: #

-Note how we used the `match.params.chatId` variable to get the selected chat ID.
+Note how we used the `useParams` hook in `const params = useParams()` to get the selected chat ID.
-The `match` prop is defined and provided to us by the `<Route />` component, since it interfaces directly with the `ChatRoomScreen`.
+The `params` value is provided to us by the `<Routes />` component, which is a parent of our `ChatRoomScreen` component. `<Routes />` is called a **provider** component.
+A provider defines custom hooks that give access to the values it provides, and exposes these hooks to all its children components (deeply: its children's children can use these hooks too).
-More about that can be read in the [official docs page](https://reacttraining.com/react-router/core/api/match).
+Thus, you need to be a child of `<Routes />` component in order to call `useParams`.
+Try to call it outside a `Routes` context, and you'll be facing an error.

-In many examples online, you can see people pass the `match` prop directly to the component.
+More about `useParams` can be read in the [official React Router docs page](https://reactrouter.com/docs/en/v6/hooks/use-params).
-The main issue with that is that this makes the component being usable only by a router, but the truth is that the component doesn't care if it's consumed by a router or another parents component as long as they will pass the `chatId` prop.
+More about context providers on the [official React docs](https://en.reactjs.org/docs/context.html)

 So we need to make sure the interface of the ChatRoom component defines those requierements right.